Radiative Heat Transfer

 and — temperatures of two bodies .

-The radiation coefficient is determined by the geometric shapes, dimensions and radiation coefficient of the surface.
+The radiation coefficient is determined by the geometric shapes, dimensions, and radiation coefficient of the surface.
 For example, the radiation constant for heat exchange between two parallel plates is calculated as:

 -

-— Stefan—Boltzmann constant.
+— the Stefan—Boltzmann constant;

 -